TRES on the 1.5m Tillinghast at FLWO on Mt. Hopkins, AZ. Picture was taken during an observing run on TRES in November 2019.

 Daniel A. Yahalomi

-I am a first year PhD student in Astronomy and Astrophysics at Columbia University.
+I am a second year PhD student in Astronomy and Astrophysics at Columbia University.
 Previously, I worked as an Astronomer at the Harvard CfA on the TESS Science Team and with the Origins of Life Collaboration.
 I completed my undergraduate degree at MIT in Physics with minors in Computer Science and Comparative Media Studies in 2018.

 I search for and study planets outside our solar system - to study planetary formation, architecture, and habitability.
 Outside of planetary research, I am also interested in characterizing self-lensing binaries with white-dwarf companions to investigate white-dwarf structure models.
 I hope to search for and find new self-lensing binaries with TESS.